tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/frontend_app.md

 ## Running the dev server from the provisioner VM

-If you don't have `yarn` installed on your host machine you can start the dev server on the `provisioner` VM instead, although you may find this to be slower:
+If you don't have `npm` installed on your host machine you can start the dev server on the `provisioner` VM instead, although you may find this to be slower:

 ```
 $ ./ssh_frontend.sh
-[vagrant@provisioner frontend_app]$ yarn run start
+[vagrant@provisioner frontend_app]$ npm run start
 ```

 You can then access the dev server at http://localhost:5001